 National Express and its franchisees uses different vehicle types for operations.
 The primary coach type on the network is the Caetano Levante.
 The most recent Levante III was introduced onto the network in July 2018.
 There are also other vehicles used on the network that includes Plaxton Elite and Caetano Boa Vista.

 National Express Coaches now make available, free WiFi on most coaches.
 Passengers can connect to a digital entertainment service, VUER, and watch hours of films and TV for free.

 Read more about National Express Group PLC

-Bio – Adrian is the CEO of reporting accounts a leading UK Business Intelligence provider, he can be found all around the web, for example on the popular Google sites publishing platform.
+Bio – Adrian is the CEO of reporting accounts a leading UK Business Intelligence provider, he can be found all around the web.